_edited.jpg)

 The Need.

 This was the situation in the Kenyan community of Sisit in 2020.
-A dedicated individual stepped forward and had been volunteering as a kindergarten teacher working with the children in an effort to continue providing them with an early childhood education.
-Class was held outside during dry weather.
+A dedicated individual stepped forward and began volunteering as the kindergarten teacher.
+He worked with the children outside, weather permitting, in an effort to continue providing them with an early childhood education.
 (See photo).
 The community had already built two classroom blocks housing grades 1-6.
 They wanted to expand the school to include grades 7 and 8 but did not have the funds.

 Ongoing Support.